yusufsheikh531/_Web_Scraping_/README.md

  </details>
 <!-- ⛔️ MD-MAGIC-EXAMPLE:END -->

-  #### News & Content Monitoring
+  ### News & Content Monitoring
 Modern media can create outstanding value or an existential threat to your business - in a single news cycle.
 If you’re a company that depends on timely news analyses, or a company that frequently appears in the news, web scraping is the ultimate solution for monitoring, aggregating and parsing the most critical stories from your industry.
 <!--⛔️ magic start -->
 <details>
-<summary>Click to expand</summary>
+<summary>EXAMPLES (click HERE to expand)</summary>

 *	Investment Decision Making
 *	Online Public Sentiment Analysis
 *	Competitor Monitoring
 *	Political Campaigns
 </details>
 <!-- ⛔️ MD-MAGIC-EXAMPLE:END -->

 ## Challenges to Web Scraping:
 ---
-*	Data Warehousing:  If the data warehousing infrastructure is not properly built then the searching, storing and exporting of this data will become a cumbersome task.
+*	`Data Warehousing:`  If the data warehousing infrastructure is not properly built then the searching, storing and exporting of this data will become a cumbersome task.
 Hence, for large-scale data extraction, there needs to be a perfect data warehousing system without any flaws and faults.

-*	Website Structure Changes: Every website periodically updates its user interface to improve its attractiveness and experience.
+*	`Website Structure Changes:` Every website periodically updates its user interface to improve its attractiveness and experience.
 This requires various structural changes too.
 Since the web scrapers are set up according to the code elements of the website at that time, they require changes too.
 So, they require changes weekly too to target the correct website for data scraping as incomplete information regarding the website structure will lead to improper scraping of data.

-*	Anti-Scraping Technologies: Some websites use anti-scraping technologies that thwart away any scraping attempt.
+*	`Anti-Scraping Technologies:` Some websites use anti-scraping technologies that thwart away any scraping attempt.
 They apply a dynamic coding algorithm to prevent any bot intervention and use the IP blocking mechanism.
 It requires a lot of time and money to work around such anti-scraping technologies.

-*	Quality of Data Extracted: Records that do not meet the quality of information required will affect the overall integrity of the data.
+*	`Quality of Data Extracted:` Records that do not meet the quality of information required will affect the overall integrity of the data.
 Making sure that the Data Scraped meets the quality guidelines is a difficult task as it needs to be done in real-time.

 ## Future of Web Scraping: